Reasons to Install GFCI Outlets

-Have you ever heard people talking about "GFCI outlets" and wondered what sort of gobbledegook is coming out of their mouths, let alone whether it's relevant to you?
-If so, you're not alone: many people are confused about what they are, how they work, and why they matter.
+Have you ever heard people talking about "GFCI outlets" and wondered what in the world they're talking about, let alone whether it's relevant to you?
+If so, you're not alone: many people are confused about what GFCI outlets are, how they work, and why they matter.
 We're here to straighten you out -- and hey, maybe you should pass the word along!

 What is a GFCI outlet and how do they work?

-A Ground Fault Circuit Interrupt (GFCI) outlet is designed to respond when the circuit detects a ground fault, which happens when electrical current escapes from the circuit.
-Under normal conditions, when something is plugged in, it completes the circuit, and everything runs smoothly as electricity moves from the hot to neutral poles in the circuit.
+A Ground Fault Circuit Interrupter (GFCI) outlet is designed to respond when the circuit detects a ground fault, which happens when electrical current escapes from the circuit.
+Under normal conditions, when an appliance or device is plugged in, it completes the circuit, and everything runs smoothly as electricity moves from the hot to neutral poles in the circuit.
 But if an appliance is dropped in water or a similar safety problem arises, it creates a ground fault, with some of the electricity escaping through the ground...and anything or anyone that happens to be in the way.

 Normal electrical circuits remain operational in these situations, causing burns, shock, and death in some cases.
 GFCIs, however, cut off when they sense a ground fault.
 They are extremely sensitive and fast acting, reacting to promptly stop the flow of current as soon as they notice a disparity between the current flowing out of the hot pole and into the neutral pole.

 GFCI protection can be provided in several ways.
 One is an actual electrical receptacle, AKA outlet.
 You may have seen a GFCI outlet without realizing it: it looks like a normal outlet, except that it has "test" and "reset" buttons.
 Depending on the model, the buttons may be colored, and the outlet may have an indicator light to show it's working.